chancesmith/chance-smith-gatsby-blog/content/blog/rapid-prototyping-framework/index.md

 ## Take Action

+Now it’s your turn to prototype your next challenge.
+Here is your framework with [⏲️timers] you can set.

-1. List out the challenges [2mins]
+1. Brainstorm to list out all your challenges [2mins]

-If you're in a group, have everyone pick their top 2-3 challenges [1min]
+If you're in a group, after everyone has brainstormed, have everyone pick their top 2-3 challenges [1min]

-2. Put the challenges on the 2x2 (impact/effort) matrix [5mins]
+2. Put the challenges on a 2x2 (impact/effort) matrix [5mins]

 3. Select three high-impact challenges to prototype [2mins]

-In a group, everyone gets 2 votes dots and can use them to vote on any challenge on the matrix
+In a group, everyone gets 2 vote dots and can use them to vote on any challenge on the matrix.

 4. For each of the 3 challenges, set a ~3Min timer to pick constraints for each time constraint: 2 hours, 2 days, 1 week